Algonquin Power & Utilities Corp. 6.20% Fixed-to-Floating Subordinated Notes, Series 2019-A due 2079 research snapshot

 information Richness

 B-level information richness.
-Algonquin provides public SEC and Canadian filings, and the note terms are disclosed in its annual filing.
+Algonquin provides public SEC and Canadian filings, and the note terms are disclosed in its annual information form.
 AQNB quote, volume, and technical coverage are thinner than for AQN common shares.

 bias Check